Trends

 As for ease of understanding, “the single biggest problem is when the consumer doesn’t understand the program value proposition,” said Freund — that is, “what’s in it for me?”

-Another problem arises when the experience isn’t seamless, such as when a brand puts too much onus on customers to notify it that they’ve made a purchase, for example.
+Another problem arises when the experience isn’t seamless, such as when a brand puts too much onus on customers to notify them that they’ve made a purchase, for example.

 Still, business is good.